exercism/php/concepts/type-juggling/about.md

 # $apples_per_basket => "3" // string
 ```

-If you want to change the type of a value stored in a variable, store the type casted result into it:
+To change the type of a value stored in a variable, we store the type casted result into it:

 ```php
 $apples_per_basket = "3" // string